 Summary of 'Your Views' (PDF)

-Much of the Malvern Hills and Commons are a designated Site of Special Scientific Interest (SSSI).
-This means we have a legal duty to conserve and enhance the special features of the SSSI.
+Much of the Malvern Hills and Commons are a designated Area of Outstanding Natural Beauty (AONB) and Site of Special Scientific Interest (SSSI).
+Both designations convey a legal requirement for land management that supports the defined landscape character and conserve notified wildlife and geological features.